lrgar/scope/README.md

 [![Build Status](https://travis-ci.org/lrgar/scope.png?branch=master)](https://travis-ci.org/lrgar/scope)

 Scope is a library for creating code templates with pure Python code.
-Its goal is to allow to define a simple and clear structure for code templates, by offering a basic set of utilities that can be extended for providing language-specific constructs.
+Its goal is to allow defining a simple and clear structure for code templates, by offering a basic set of utilities that can be extended for providing language-specific constructs.
+It basically offers an [internal DSL][dsl] for defining and serializing templates in Python.

 For this first release, it's provided a basic set for generating C++ code, but I will be extending to support more languages over time.